Afterknight/newsletter-scraper-api/README.md

   "author": "Anna Newton",
   "publication_date": "Dec 28, 2024",
   "full_text": "Creating content online for 15 years means I’ve experienced many eras -the ombre..."
+  "summary": "This article covers practical ways to stay organized in 2025, focusing on..."
 }
 ```
 This has many potential uses, creativity depends on the user.